OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 The value precedence has been changed to VM Template (DISK) > Image > Datastore for the following attributes: CLONE_TARGET, LN_TARGET, DISK_TYPE & DRIVER.

-Also images imported from a Marketplace do not follow the DRIVER attribute of the MarketPlaceApp as it may conflict with that defined in the Datastore.
+Also images imported from a Marketplace do not follow the DRIVER attribute of the MarketPlaceApp when it may conflict with that defined in the Datastore.

 Ruby OCA Update function
 --------------------------------------------------------------------------------